Query a subgraph

 tokio = { version = "1.23.0", features = ["full"] }

-is an “event-driven, non-blocking I/O platform for writing asynchronous applications with the Rust programming language”
+serdeis a “framework for serializing and deserializing Rust data structures efficiently and generically”reqwest“provides a convenient, higher-level HTTP Client”tokiois an “event-driven, non-blocking I/O platform for writing asynchronous applications with the Rust programming language”

-Next, using the VSCode integrated terminal, create a file called src/structs.rs
+Next, using the VSCode integrated terminal, create a file called src/structs.rs.

 touch src/structs.rs

-declarations to the file and save your changes.
+To start, add the following use declarations to the file and save your changes.

 use std::string::String;